Getting Started

 Metadata can also be retrieved from multiple files at once.

-When reading from multiple files, you can mix file types, and the priority of information is defined by the order of the files.
+When reading from multiple files, you can mix file types, and the priority of information is defined by the order of the paths in the call.

 Instruments and Tracks